 In the record books, Schwartz’s team set a franchise record for points scored (474), total touchdowns (57), total yards (6,337) and net passing yards (4,914).
 The seven touchdowns (five interceptions, two fumbles) scored via fumble or interception returns tied a franchise record set back in 1937.

-Last year, WR Calvin Johnson was named All-Pro, and was selected as a starter in the Pro Bowl for the second consecutive year.
+In 2011, WR Calvin Johnson was named All-Pro, and was selected as a starter in the Pro Bowl for the second consecutive year.
 Johnson set a new franchise record with 16 receiving touchdowns and had the second-most receiving yards (1,681) in team history.
 Johnson caught two touchdowns in each of the first four games and became the first player in NFL history to accomplish that feat.

 Offensive records were also set by third-year TE Brandon Pettigrew who set team single-season records by a tight end in receptions (83) and receiving yards (777).

 The team’s defense continued to improve and become the type of aggressive defense Schwartz envisions.
 The unit finished third in the League in takeaways (34), first in combined fumble and interception return touchdowns (7), fourth in forced fumbles (17), third in opponent fumble recoveries (13) and fifth in interceptions (21).
-The Lions five interceptions returned for touchdowns were also a League-high in 2011.
+The Lions’ five interceptions returned for touchdowns were also a League-high in 2011.

 A key to Schwartz’s defensive approach is limiting opportunities, especially on third down.
 The Lions finished third in the NFL in third down defense (32.7 pct.) and first in defensive efficiency on third- and fourth-and-1 plays (11-of-29, 37.9 pct.).